joelcpinheiro/revproxy_nginx_swarm/README.md

 yum install nginx.x86_64 <br>
 systemctl enable nginx <br>

-#### Create a file called in the /etc/nginx/conf.d/ wuth the name vhosts.conf
+#### Create a file called in the /etc/nginx/conf.d/ with the name vhosts.conf and insert the code present in this project

 firewall-cmd --add-service=http --permanent <br>
 firewall-cmd --reload <br>